 173. See Barringer et al., supra note 69, at 742 ("Insurance was widely available and premiums were relatively stable, creating little demand for far-reaching reform.").
-Contrast this with the Florida movement of the 1980s, in which "[1]egislators, targeted by well-organized and effective physician lobbying, feared that women in labor would be turned away from delivery rooms" and "[w]idespread media and constituent attention to large and increasing jury verdicts fueled the perception of a crisis."
+Contrast this with the Florida movement of the 1980s, in which "[l]egislators, targeted by well-organized and effective physician lobbying, feared that women in labor would be turned away from delivery rooms" and "[w]idespread media and constituent attention to large and increasing jury verdicts fueled the perception of a crisis."
 Horwitz & Brennan, supra note 30, at 166-67.

 174. For instance, Florida and Virginia enacted their no-fault birth-injury programs after public outcry at diminished access to OBGYN services following dramatic surges in OBGYN liability insurance premiums.
-See Barringer et al., supra note 69, at 738 (citing a 1987 survey that indicated that around forty percent of Virginia's "obstetricians planned to substitute their social and economic beliefs for the judgment of legislative bodies, who are elected to pass laws.").
+See Barringer et al., supra note 69, at 738 (citing a 1987 survey that indicated that around forty percent of Virginia's "obstetricians planned to